Helpico/Helpico/README.md

 I am actively seeking collaboration with international academic institutions, researchers, and donors to scientifically validate and scale the "Therapeutic Education" model.
 My goal is to transform this Ukrainian-born cognitive recovery tool for children in wartime into a global public good.

 **I bring to our partnership:**
-*   A proven, operational technology platform ready for research.
+*   A proven, operational research-based solutions for validation & testing.
 *   Technical and scientific leadership with a deep understanding of the Ukrainian context.
 *   A track record in project strategy, grant-writing, and impact delivery.
 *   A deep, genuine dedication to Ukraine’s recovery.